Code-Institute-Submissions/Milestone-Project-88/README.md

 - iPad
 - iPad Pro

 The screen was also adjusted through various sizes and breakpoints with the responsive option in developer tools.
-The website was also opened and checked on Huawei P10 and Samsung A20 mobile devices as well as Dell xps 15 and Apple Macbook.
+The website was also opened and checked on Samsung A20 & iPhone SE mobile devices as well as Dell xps 15, Lenovo Think Pad and Apple Macbook.
 The responsiveness was also tested on the browsers outlined above with no noted issues.
 Overall the website appeared as intended across each screen type.
-There were some intial errors particularly on iPhone5 screen size (320px width) with overflows of titles and off center imagery.
+There were some intial errors particularly on iPhone5 screen size (320px width) with overflows of titles.
 However, an additional media query was added to address this and all screens less than 400px approximately.

 ### User experience & Usability

-Multiple users of different ages (friends, family members, CI peer review group) were asked to open the devices on mobiles and laptop to sense check the layout, readability and usability of the site.
+Multiple users of different ages (friends, family members) were asked to open the devices on mobiles and laptop to sense check the layout, readability and usability of the site.
 Comments back included the below:

-- One user found initial colour chosen for button hover difficult to read (this was changed);
-- One user expected 'Call Us' to provide phone number instead of leading to contact page (this was updated to include pop up with phone number);
-- One user didn't like initial border circles (too PowerPoint 2003!).
-I agreed in reflection and amended image styling.
-- One user expected some event when hitting send message button on forms, even if forms weren't techically required to work.
-I addressed this by providing the popup boxes.
+- Request to change heading/text sizes slightly;
+- Update to some images.

 A thorough review was also done across all pages and links to ensure they were mapped correctly and no unexpected errors were thrown up.